stackunderflow111/blog/content/post/2021-11-25-kubernetes-services-networking/index.en.md

 description:
 date: 2021-11-25T18:50:24-08:00
 image:
-hide: true
 ---

 ## Kubernetes services

 In Kubernetes, pods come and go, which means they might be stopped, removed, or relocated when needed.
 For example, below is a hello-world application.
-When something bad happens at node 2, like power failure or insufficient disk space, pod hello-world-2 will be removed and a new pod, hello-world-3 will be created in node 3, with a different IP address than hello-world-2.
-In addition, we have two pods for hello-world application, it will be great if we can do load balancing automatically.
+When something bad happens at node 2, like power failure or insufficient disk space, pod hello-world-2 will be removed, and a new pod, hello-world-3 will be created in node 3, with a different IP address than hello-world-2.
+In addition, we have two pods for the hello-world application.
+It will be great if we can do load balancing automatically.

 ![pods](images/pods.png)

-That is why we have the concept of services, which provide stable IP addresses to pods and performs load balancing.
+That is why we have the concept of services, which provide stable IP addresses to pods and perform load balancing.
 In the picture below, we have a service, hello-world-service for the two hello-world pods.
 Other pods communicating with hello-world just connect to the hello-world-service, and they do not need to deal with the pods directly.

 ![services](images/services.png)

 To be precise, what we discussed above is a clusterIP service.
-We have other types of services, like nodePort, which is clusterIP + a port on every nodes.
+We have other types of services, like nodePort, which is clusterIP + a port on every node.
 We will discuss their implementations below.

 ## ClusterIP implementation: Iptables

 Below we will examine the iptables implementation for a service.
-Let's use minikube to create a kubernetes cluster first.
+Let's use Minikube to create a Kubernetes cluster first.

 ```shell
 minikube start --nodes 3 --container-runtime containerd --kubernetes-version 1.22.4
 ```

-Here we started a three nodes cluster with flannel and containerd.
+Here we started a three-node cluster with flannel and containerd.
 At the time of writing, the latest stable Kubernetes version is 1.22.4 so let's use it.

 Then, let's apply the following yaml to deploy a hello-world application.